cparsell/music-spider/README.md

 - Now the script should have authorization to get your user's info (playlists, top artists, etc)

 ### 3. Google Triggers
+This will set up Apps Script to regularly update artists, events, and send you an email.
+Feel free to change the timing of these to your preference.

 - In the Apps Script project, go to **Triggers** on the left sidebar
-- Feel free to change the timing of these to your preference.
 - Click **Add Trigger**
   - Function to run: **refreshArtists**   (the function that updates your Spotify artists)
   - Event source: **Time-driven**